gaoyixiong/academic-homepage/content/travel/shanghai/index.md

         when:
           start: "2024-01-13"
           display: "13 January 2024"
-        note: With my teammates and coach from Minming Fan Club during the 2023 ICPC Asia East Continent Final Contest.
+        note: With my teammates from Minming Fan Club during the 2023 ICPC Asia East Continent Final Contest, where we received a silver medal.
         spot:
           name: Shanghai University
-          kind: competition-venue
           area: Baoshan Campus
       - file: reunion-2024-01-14.jpg
         alt: A reunion with my high-school competitive programming classmates in Shanghai